aws-samples/sap-automated-hana-patching/README.md

 * [EC2 Instance Tags] : The EC2 instances hosting the SAP HANA database workloads require at least two tags to run successfully:
 DBSid = {SID} & HanaPatchGroup = {DEV|QAS|PRD|SBX}

+* [EC2 Instance | AWS CLI] : Ensure that AWS CLI is properly configured on the instance running HANA.

 * [AWS Secrets Manager] : To allow for reusability of certain parameters, the SSM document will fetch certain inputs from AWS Secrets Manager.
 The details of the required Secrets can be found in the AWS technical documentation specified in the beginning of this file.

 * [AWS KMS] : To allow the EC2 instances running the SAP HANA workloads to decrypt the content of the Secrets from AWS Secrets Manager, KMS keys are required.